ping840907/ccwatchface/README.md

 This is a watch face for Pebble smartwatches that displays the time and date using traditional Chinese characters.
 It offers a unique and elegant way to read the time, blending traditional aesthetics with modern technology.

+Its code are mostly written by Google Gemini, but the logical part are done by human.

 ## Display Logic (顯示邏輯)

 The watch face is designed to be both beautiful and easy to read once you understand the system.